Temptation is Not a Sin, Only if You Act Upon it!

 We all need to overcome temptation in our lives living in our society with all of the laws we have, otherwise, if you do not, there are consequences when you can not overcome temptation in your own.
 The best defense against temptation is to walk close to God, resist the devil, to put on the armor of God, prayer, Bible reading, fellowship with other believers, and to avoid those situations that you know are a weakness of yours.

 Billy Sunday was quoted to have said, “Temptation is the devil looking through the keyhole.
 Yielding is opening the door and inviting him in”.
 Take what Billy Sunday said one step further, we need to realize that temptation can be very powerful, but with God’s help, we can overcome temptation that we face!

 None of us can overcome temptation on our own on a regular basis, we may think we can, but ultimately our flesh is too weak, but with the power of Jesus Christ through the Holy Spirit, there can be victory to overcome temptation when we submit ourselves to God. ~ Bill Greguska

-A Temptation is Less Hard to Fight if You Are Prepared!
+Temptation is Easier to Fight if You Are Prepared!